 Identifying organization pathways that influence worker safety and health outcomes: At the heart of our work, especially our work at the Harvard T.H.
 Chan School of Public Health’s Center for Work, Health, and Wellbeing, we believe that workers and their health and safety behaviors are a response to the work environment.
 Through organizational pathways, we can identify potential work organizational and work environmental factors that affect workers’ health.
 We have documented relationships between health outcomes and an organization’s policies and programs.
 In patient care units, we have reported associations between worker low back pain and a unit’s ergonomic practices.
 In construction we have documented associations between an organizations safety climate and worker injury outcomes.
 From these observed associations and theorized pathways we have built a conceptual framework routed with a systems approach that serves as a road map for our research within the Center.

 Intervention evaluation (comparative effectiveness) studies of workplaces programs and tools aimed at improving worker safety and health (Construction, Health Care, and Trucking) Our intervention research spans several industries as well as spanning both organizational and physical ergonomic interventions.
 In terms of organizational ergonomics, we have developed and tested workplace programs on construction worksites.
-Our B-Safe program tested through a cluster randomized controlled trial, demonstrated a significant and improved effect on worksite safety climate scores through a low cost safety communication and recognition program that emphasizes safe working conditions rather than reports of injuries.
-The B-Safe Program is now being adopted by national commercial construction companies.
+Our Bulding Safety for Everyone project tested through a cluster randomized controlled trial, demonstrated a significant and improved effect on worksite safety climate scores through a low cost safety communication and recognition program that emphasizes safe working conditions rather than reports of injuries.
 Our All the Right Moves project (ARM) is currently examining the effect of a Total Worker Health program that integrates an ergonomics program into existing safety practices with a wellness week custom designed for construction workers.
 In terms of physical ergonomics, our Ride Project is testing the effects of a new tool, a seat suspension system that reduces whole by vibration by 50%, has on reducing trucker driver low back pain and fatigue.
 Our pilot studies that demonstrated a 25% reduction in low back pain scores with the use of this vibration –canceling technology.